-- 1. Receive a light breakfast 4 hours prior to metformin dose and continue to abstain from food until 4 hours postdose on Period 1, Day 1.
-On Period 2, Day 1, volunteers will receive a light breakfast 1 hour prior to vandetanib dose and will continue to abstain from food until 4 hours after the metformin dose. - 2.
-On dosing days of each period, water intake will be restricted from 1 hour predose until 2 hours postdose, excluding the water required to take the doses.
-(Note, 240-mL water can be taken between the vandetanib dose and metformin dose in Period 2.) - 3.
+- 1. Fast from 10 hours prior to dosing in each Period until 4 hours postdose for vandetanib and midazolam - 2.
+On dosing days of each period, water intake will be restricted from 1 hour predose until 2 hours postdose, excluding the water required to take the doses. - 3.
 Abstain from drinking alcohol from 72 hours prior to the start of each study period until after the final PK sample.
-Otherwise no more than 2 units of alcohol should be consumed per day up until the follow-up visit. - 4.
+Otherwise, no more than 2 units of alcohol should be consumed per day up until the follow-up visit. - 4.
 Caffeine-containing drinks during the residential period apart from any provided as part of a standardized meal.
 Excessive intake of caffeine (ie, more than 5 cups of coffee or equivalent per day) should be avoided between discharge from the study center and the follow-up visit. - 5.
 Energy drinks containing taurine or glucuronolactone (eg, Red Bull) from 72 hours before admission - 6.
-Abstain from consuming grapefruit, grapefruit juice, Seville oranges (as found in orange marmalade,) or licorice from 48 hours prior to the start of each treatment period until after the last PK sample is taken - 7.
-Abstain from consuming foods containing poppy seeds from 7 days before dosing until 7 days after dosing with each IP
+Abstain from consuming grapefruit, grapefruit juice, Seville oranges (as found in orange marmalade), or licorice from 7 days prior to the start of each treatment period until after the last PK sample is taken. - 7.
+Abstain from consuming foods containing poppy seeds from 7 days before dosing until 7 days after dosing with each IP - 8.
+Abstain from smoking while resident in the study center

-- 8. Abstain from smoking while resident in the study center - 9.
-Abstain from taking any medication (including over-the-counter or over-the-internet remedies) from 2 weeks prior to the first administration of IP or longer if the medication has a long half-life until the poststudy medical, unless the Investigator has given prior consent.
+- 9. Abstain from taking any medication (including over-the-counter or over-the-internet remedies) from 2 weeks prior to the first administration of IP or longer if the medication has a longer half-life until the poststudy medical examination, unless the Investigator has given prior consent.
 This excludes paracetamol/acetaminophen of which 1 g may be taken for minor symptoms such as a headache.
 However, a maximum daily dose of 4 g should not be exceeded in any 24-hour period. - 10.
-At the end of each residential period, any volunteers with prolonged QTcF will be required to remain in the center at the Investigator's discretion. - 11.
+At the end of each residential period, any volunteers with prolonged QTcF will be required to remain in the study center at the Investigator's discretion. - 11.
 Abstain from strenuous exercise (eg, playing squash, football, and weightlifting) from 7 days prior to admission to the study center - 12.
-Abstain from donating blood during the study and for 3 months following the poststudy medical - Due to the experimental nature of vandetanib, males, if sexually active, should practice reliable methods of birth control (vasectomy or condoms in addition to their partner's choice of contraception) and abstain from donating sperm from receiving vandetanib until 3 months after the follow up visit. - 14.
-Abstain from sunbathing or using sunbeds, and must use high sun protection factor (SPF 45 or greater) sunscreens if directly exposed to strong sunlight, from the first dose of vandetanib until the follow-up assessment
+Abstain from donating blood during the study and for 3 months following the poststudy medical examination - 13.
+Due to the experimental nature of vandetanib, males, if sexually active, should practice reliable methods of birth control (vasectomy or condoms in addition to their partner's choice of contraception) and abstain from donating sperm from receiving the first dose of vandetanib until 3 months after the follow up visit. - 14.
+Abstain from sunbathing or using sun beds, and must use high sun protection factor (SPF 45 or greater) sunscreens if directly exposed to strong sunlight, from the first dose of vandetanib until the poststudy medical examination